0xClareYang/contri-ai-hackathon/README.md

   ⚡ What is Contri-AI?

   Contri-AI is a cutting-edge Web3 analytics platform.
-It provides real-time intelligence for decentralized contributions, transforming complex blockchain data into actionable insights.
-Built with a cyberpunk aesthetic and powered by advanced neural processing algorithms.
+It provides real-time intelligence for decentralized contributions, transforming complex blockchain data into actionable insights.Powered by advanced neural processing algorithms.

   🌟 Core Features